telemetryjet/telemetryjet-docs/README.md

 The documentation site uses [Hugo](https://gohugo.io/) to generate static HTML from markdown files.
 These instructions assume that you have [installed Hugo](https://gohugo.io/getting-started/quick-start/) and are familiar with its basic usage.

-### Run Dev Server
+### Run Development Server
 To run a development server, use `hugo server -D`.
-This will serve and live update all pages.
+This will serve and live update all pages, including drafts.

 ### Build Documentation
 To build the documentation locally, use `hugo`.
-This will build the documentation into the `public` folder.
+This will build the documentation into the `public` folder as static HTML.
+These files should not be uploaded to git; they are ignored and will be built by Netlify when a release is merged into the master branch.

 ### Add or Update Pages
 The `content/` folder contains markdown files which are rendered into the documentation.
 Each directory represents a documentation section.
 Markdown files within a directory will be rendered as pages within that section.
 New pages can be added by creating a `.md` file in the proper section subdirectory.